 DUI stands for Driving Under the Influence and this can mean drugs or alcohol.
 If you are pulled over for this offense and cannot pass a test of exams, which are called sobriety tests and does not pass a breathalyzer then you will most likely be arrested.
 The breathalyzer test shows just how much alcohol is in your bloodstream and if it is over the legal limit, you are considered DUI.
-When this happens, you will need to get in touch with a DUI lawyer in Washington Terrace.
+When this happens, you will need to get in touch with a DUI lawyer in West Haven.

 • Revoked or suspended driving license up to twelve months or lifetime suspension if they have repeated offenses